onespacemedia/styleguide/README.md

 ### !important

-Do your best to avoid `!important`.
-There are rare exceptions, such as overriding other `!important` declarations added by third-party code, or inline styles added by the same, but they are rare.
+Avoid `!important`.
+There are rare exceptions, such as overriding other `!important` declarations added by third-party code, or inline styles added by the same.

 ### IDs as selectors